 This type of system manages collision problems by a robust protocol without losing accuracy.
 Several dozen transponders can be identified at the same time.

-This transponder timing is perfectly suited to medium speed passing sports.
+This transponder timing is perfectly suited for sports with moderate speed (<200km/h, <124mph).

 RFID transponder timing

 Originally this system was created to replace barcodes to identify objects quickly.
 Then with the emergence of mass run (marathon and others), it is used to identify people.